Telefonica/x-ray_code/README.md

 ## Authors

-This project has been developed by the team of 'Ideas Locas' (CDO - Telefónica).
+This project has been developed by the team of **Ideas Locas (CDCO - Telefónica)**.
 To contact the author:

-Pablo González Perez -- @pablogonzalezpe -- pablo.gonzalezperez@telefonica.com
-Fran Ramírez -- @cybercaronte -- franciscojose.ramirezvicente@telefonica.com

 ## Contributing